Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ### Creating a user managed notebook

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 11 and Python 3 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.
+Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md) to create a new user-managed notebook in AWS Sagemaker.
+Follow steps 1-8 and be especially careful to stop respources between use, which is highlighted in step 9.
+For this module you should select conda_python3 kernel in step 8.
+In step 4 in the Machine type tab, select XXXX from the dropdown box.

-To use our module, open a new Terminal window from your new notebook instance and clone this repo using `git clone https://github.com/NIGMS/Fundamentals-of-Bioinformatics.git`.
+To use our module, open a new Terminal window from your new notebook instance and clone this repo using `git clone https://github.com/NIGMS/XXXXX`.
 Navigate to the directory for this project.
 You will then see the notebooks in your environment.

 Before you begin navigating the submodules you will need to enable extensions in the Jupyter notebook.
 To do this you can click on the puzzle piece icon ![enable extensions](images/extension.png) on the left most menu (down the side of the Jupyter notebook) and click on the red button that says **Enable**.

 ## **Software Requirements**

 Conda and Docker images are utilized within this tutorial to provide easy access to a set of core bioifnormatic analysis tools.
-These will be installed within each submodule.
+These will be installed at the beginning of each submodule.
+Please see the "software managament" submodule from the [Fundementals of Bionformatics] https://github.com/NIGMS/Fundamentals-of-Bioinformatics) for more details.

-fastp

-spades

-BLAST

-bwa

-samtools